brikis98/yevgeniy-brikman-homepage/_posts/2024-11-25-what-i-wish-i-knew-rotator-cuff-surgery.md

 a _frozen shoulder_, where you can't move it at all, and recovering from that is very difficult.

 I was still dealing with a lot of pain, and my shoulder felt very fragile, so I was nervous in those first PT sessions.
-Fortunately, the physical therapists I worked with ([Spaulding Outpatient Center](https://spauldingrehab.org/locations/ymca-marblehead-outpatient) for the first two weeks while I was in the US, and then [Dalkey Physical Therapy](https://www.dalkeyphysiotherapy.ie/) for the next ~5 months) were great.
+Fortunately, the physical therapists I worked with were great: a huge thank you to the team at [Spaulding Outpatient Center](https://spauldingrehab.org/locations/ymca-marblehead-outpatient), who worked with me the first two weeks while I was in the US, and Shane Kelly of
+[Dalkey Physical Therapy](https://www.dalkeyphysiotherapy.ie/), who worked with me for the next 6+ months.
 They gently, gradually got my shoulder moving again.
 There was a lot of pain, but it was the kind of pain where, after, I felt much better for having done it.

 During my first PT session, I learned _startling fact #1_: I had very limited range of motion (ROM).
 Consider the following diagram, which shows the various types of movements you can do with the shoulder: